Marketing For Architects

 We just went through the Covid pandemic.
 Most of our kids attended online classes, a great challenge.
 Although we know how to design schools, we were of little help for almost two years.
 But education is not about schools.

-The ideas that work and the people taking the risks to make them work are the engines.
+Ideas that work and the people taking the risks to make them work are the engines of our societies.
 We can help them.
 We can help them be successful and add more value through design.

 The marketing for architects should start with a humble reconsideration of our mission.
 That is, the change doesn’t come from the design, but from the willingness to act.
 The design is the tool.
 But the real service that we provide is to help people build.